Finance of America Mortgage Quick Facts

 - Headquarters in Horsham, Pennsylvania

-Today we’ll review Finance of America Mortgage, or FoA/FAM for short, which has grown to be a top-20 mortgage lender with $16.6 billion in total loan volume in 2019.
+Today we’ll review Finance of America Mortgage, or FoA/FAM for short, which has grown to be a top-25 mortgage lender with $16.6 billion in total loan volume in 2019.

 Part of that growth has been fueled by mergers, including their 2015 acquisitions of Gateway Funding and Pinnacle Capital Mortgage, and the 2018 purchase of Skyline Home Loans.

-It also helps that they are backed by asset management company Blackstone, which is valued at more than $50 billion.
+And it helps that they are backed by massive asset management company Blackstone, which is valued at more than $50 billion.

 A good chunk of their business (maybe even half) is done on the West Coast, via the states of California, Oregon, and Washington, though they are licensed to lend nationwide.